Lattice and Heegaard-Floer homologies of algebraic links: Central hyperplane arrangements

-We will call $\rho_{v}$ the rank function for a the ``local matroid $M_{v}$''.
+We will call $\rho_{v}$ the rank function for a the {\it local matroid $M_{v}$}.
 In the space $J(v)$ we have $r$ subspaces $J(v+e_i)$ of codimension 0 or 1.
-If $v\in\Ss$, then the set of functions with valuation $v$ can be represented as a complement of a hyperplane arrangement (cf. \cite{mozu}).
-If $v\not\in \Ss$, then $J(v)=J(v+e_{i_0})$ for some $i_0$, cf. Lemma \ref{eq:semi}.
-Moreover, one has the following lemma.
+If $v\in\Ss$, then the set of functions with valuation $v$ can be represented as a complement of a hyperplane arrangement (cf. \cite{mozu}, or \ref{ss:ARR} here).
+If $v\not\in \Ss$, then $J(v)=J(v+e_{i})$ for some $i$ (cf. Lemma \ref{eq:semi}), hence $J(v+e_K)=J(v+e_K+e_{i})$ for any $K$ with $K\not\ni i$ by \ref{lem:h matroid}.
+Therefore, in this case, by pairwise cancelation, $\chi_{M_v}(t)=0$.